junxit/us-congress-code/title-15/chapter-2/sec-57c-2.md

 ### Effective Date of Repeal

 Section repealed effective Sept.
-30, 2020, see section 13 of Pub.
-L. 109–455, as amended by section 1 of Pub.
-L. 112–203, set out as a Termination Date of 2006 Amendment note under section 44 of this title.
+30, 2027, see section 13 of Pub.
+L. 109–455, as amended, set out as a Termination Date of 2006 Amendment note under section 44 of this title.